srobledo2021/Robotica_Movil_2324_Blog/README.md

 The 'moments' function from OpenCV is used to calculate the moments of the binary image (the mask we added).
 Moments are statistical descriptors used to characterize a distribution of pixels in an image.
 In this case, the moments of the mask 'mask' are being calculated.

 For 'cx' and 'cy', which are the coordinates of the center of mass (centroid) of the object in the binary image.
 The moments m['m10'] and m['m01'] represent the sums of the X and Y coordinates of all pixels in the object, respectively, and m['m00'] represents the area of the object.
 Dividing these sums by the area of the object gives the centroid coordinates (cx, cy) as integers.
 After that, we 'paint' the circle in  the centroid of the line, that we calculated before.
+Here is how the final image can be seen on screen:

 ![image](https://github.com/srobledo2021/Robotica_Movil_2324_Blog/assets/113594786/6f6c2a14-af81-440c-9e27-9fac2cda7c54)